pmdung2711/SmartSearch-ReactWebApp/README.md

 1. Install the node.js
 Open [https://nodejs.org/en/](Node.js) and download it yourself, and run it.

-Check version of node by typing:
+Check version of node by typing: node -v in the terminal.

-## node -v
+2. Inside the project, type "npm install"

-in the terminal
+3. To run the web app, type "npm start"